rohitnair/blog/src/documents/posts/real-time-voting-app-with-node-js-socket-io-and-mongoose.html.md

 ---
+author: admin
+comments: true
+date: 2013-02-05 06:58:48+00:00
-layout: default
+layout: post
+slug: real-time-voting-app-with-node-js-socket-io-and-mongoose
 title: Real Time Voting App with Node.js, Socket.io and mongoDB
-date: 2013-02-05 06:58:48+00:00
+wordpress_id: 378
+categories:
+- Tech
 tags: ['post']
 ---

 Tried my hand at building a real time voting app this weekend using Node.js, Socket.io and Mongoose.
 I had used Node.js and Socket.io before, so I was fairly familiar with them, but this was my first experience with Mongoose (and actually MongoDB as well) Some lessons learnt